-Luisa Andreis, Alexander Hinsen, Benedikt Jahnel, Tal Orenshtein, Robert I. A. Patterson, D. R. Michiel Renger, Lorenzo Taggi, Willem van Zuijlen
+Luisa Andreis, Alexander Hinsen, Benedikt Jahnel, Heide Langhammer, Tal Orenshtein, Robert I. A. Patterson, D. R. Michiel Renger, Lorenzo Taggi, Willem van Zuijlen

 Christina van de Sand

 from left to right: Wolfgang König, Alexander Wapenhans, Willem van Zuijlen, Christina van de Sand, Renato Soares dos Santos, Michiel Renger, Franziska Flegel, Robert Patterson, Benedikt Jahnel (small picture: Luisa Andreis, missing: Wolfgang Wagner)

 OverviewThe research group mathematically analyses interacting random systems with a large number of degrees of freedom.
 Examples come from statistical physics, telecommunication, flow theory, population genetics, and matterials science.
 The interactions are usually defined on a microscopic scale, and the macroscopic (sometimes also the mesoscopic) behaviour is described with the help of methods from asymptotic probability theory (ergodic theorems, large deviations, martingale theory, weak convergence of measures, ...), but also from analysis (variational analysis, spectral theory, partial differential equations, ...).